 For those who don’t know Canada’s remote North, shipping costs from anywhere to Dawson City are ridiculous.
 Secondly, we don’t have courier service except in a roundabout, never-overnight way to our one post office.
 A doctor friend texted that she was coming to Dawson to work as a locum for a few weeks.
 “Do you want me to bring you any paint supplies?” she asked.
 Yes!
 I grabbed the opportunity to order some things from an art store in her city.
 Thanks to covid, travelling of any kind feels exotic, so I almost envied her mobility, though not the potential exposure.
 More to the point, it felt swanky to have someone schlep out-of-territory items specifically for me, right to my door.

-I played around with the Black 2.0 on some test canvas scraps and then started this composition as a way to place its light-sucking characteristics near regular acrylic black.
-Photos don’t capture the difference well but the 2.0 looks velvety from a distance, and the “normal” acrylic looks shiny.
-Naturally, I wanted a glossy area for even more contrast.
+I played around with the Black 2.0 on test canvas scraps and then started this composition as a way to place its light-sucking characteristics near regular acrylic black.
+Photos don’t capture the difference well but the 2.0 looks velvety from a distance, and the “normal,” matte acrylic looks shiny.
+I then wanted a glossy area for even more contrast.
 Adding areas with linseed-heavy oil paint (the dark green) satisfied that part of the plan.